 Benatar’s first album — In the Heat of the Night — was recorded and released, paving the way for followups Crimes of Passion (1980), Precious Time (1981), Get Nervous (1982), Live from Earth (1983), Tropico (1984), Seven the Hard Way (1985), Wide Awake in Dreamland (1988), True Love (1991), Gravity’s Rainbow (1993), Innamorata (1997) and Go (2003).
 From those albums came hit singles like “Heartbreaker,” “Hit Me with Your Best Shot,” “Fire and Ice,” “Shadows of the Night,” “Love is a Battlefield,” “We Belong,” “Invincible,” “Sex as a Weapon” and others, most recently 2017’s “Dancing Through the Wreckage.”

 In between, there was a hell of a lot of tours.
 Her first one took place between 1979 and 1980 to promote In the Heat of the Night and Crimes of Passion, and they continued pretty steadily through the 1980s and 1990s.
 Oftentimes Benatar and company appeared with other artists like Hall and Oates, Fleetwood Mac, REO Speedwagon, the Steve Miller Band, Loverboy, Journey, Cher, Rick Springfield, Cheap Trick, John Waite, and Melissa Etheridge.
 In 2019 she went on the road with the 40th Anniversary Tour — all those years later and still rocking.
+Most recently, this rock star was well-deservedly inducted into the Rock and Roll Hall of Fame in 2022.

 Timing is Everything